BrettHansen/EventPlanner/README.md

 * Use bundle install to install the appropriate dependencies. `bundle install`

-* Create and seed the database with `rake db:migrate db:seed` if the database does not already exist,
+* If a database does not already exist, create and seed a new database with `rake db:migrate db:seed`

-*or*

-`rake db:reset db:migrate db:seed` to overwrite an existing database.
+* If a database does already exist use `rake db:reset db:migrate db:seed` to overwrite

 * Start the server with `rails s`